-Pharma cy & Lab Service Definition Pharmacy and Lab Services include operating or purchasing services to order, package, and distribute prescription medications.
-It includes provision of assistance to consumers to access indigent medication programs, sample medication programs and payment for necessary medications when no other funding source is available.
+Pharmacy 8 & Lab Service Definition Pharmacy and Lab Services include operating or purchasing services to order, package, and distribute prescription medications.
+It includes provision of assistance to individuals to access indigent medication programs, sample medication programs and payment for necessary medications when no other funding source is available.
 This service provides for appropriate lab work, such as drug screens and medication levels to be performed.
-This service is to ensure that necessary medication and lab services are not withheld or delayed to consumers based on inability to pay.
+This service is to ensure that necessary medication and lab services are not withheld or delayed to individuals based on inability to pay.
 Admission Criteria Individual has been assessed by a prescribing professional to need a psychotropic, anti-cholinergic, addiction specific, or anti-convulsant (as related to behavioral health issue) medication and/or lab work required for persons entering services, and/or monitoring medication levels.
-Continuing Stay Criteria ndividual continues to meet the admission criteria as determined by the prescribing professional Discharge Criteria Individual no longer demonstrates symptoms that are likely to respond to or are responding to pharmacologic interventions; or Individual requests discharge and individual is not imminently dangerous or under court order for this intervention.
-Required Components Individual requests discharge and individual is not infinitently dangerous of under court order for this intervention.
-Service must be provided by a licensed pharmacy or through contract with a licensed pharmacy.
-Agency must participate in any pharmaceutical rebate programs or pharmacy assistance programs that promote consumer access in obtaining medication.
-Providers shall assist consumers who have an inability to pay for medications in accessing the local Division of Family & Children Services or the Social Security Administration to explore options for Medicaid eligibility.
+Continuing Stay Criteria Individual continues to meet the admission criteria as determined by the prescribing professional Discharge Criteria Individual no longer demonstrates symptoms that are likely to respond to or are responding to pharmacologic interventions; or Individual requests discharge and individual is not imminently dangerous or under court order for this intervention.
+Required Components Service must be provided by a licensed pharmacy or through contract with a licensed pharmacy.
+Agency must participate in any pharmaceutical rebate programs or pharmacy assistance programs that promote individual access in obtaining medication.
+Providers shall assist individuals who have an inability to pay for medications in accessing the local Division of Family & Children Services or the Social Security Administration to explore options for Medicaid eligibility.
 Additional Medicaid Requirements Not a Medicaid Rehabilitation Option "service."
 Medicaid recipients may access the general Medicaid pharmacy program as defined by the Department of Community Health.
 Reporting and Billing Requirements The agency shall adhere to expectations set forth in its contract for reporting related information.